Candidates for elective office 2027

 AIA New York State

-He is an expert in developing sustainable principles, adaptive reuse strategies, marrying economic issues with project stewardship and design integrity.
+He is an expert in developing sustainable principles, adaptive reuse strategies, and marrying economic issues with project stewardship and design integrity.
 Willy lends enthusiasm, unbreakable optimism, and commitment to each project, treating each with care and concern.
 His expertise also extends in projects for the educational sector.

 Willy Zambrano, FAIA, LEED AP, NCARB, founded Zambrano Architectural Design in 2005, a small studio focused on resilient and sustainable building design strategies to benefit communities and promote wellness in a variety of building types.
 Garnishing over 30 years of experience, his award-winning work has led him to international projects like the Lima 2019 Pan American Games.

-A dedicated ambassador to the profession and a Fellow of the College of Fellows of the American Institute of Architects, Mr. Zambrano actively contributes at the local, state, and national levels to promote and improve architecture's public perception and empower the next generation of professionals.
+A dedicated ambassador to the profession and a Fellow of the College of Fellows of The American Institute of Architects, Mr. Zambrano actively contributes at the local, state, and national levels to promote and improve architecture's public perception and empower the next generation of professionals.
 He is the 2024 AIA New York State Chapter President and has taught at NYIT as well.

 As a citizen architect, Mr. Zambrano actively shares his expertise with his local community in Baldwin and the Village of Freeport.
-He Chairs the Economic Development Committee of the Baldwin Civic Association and is a commissioner of the Landmark Preservation Commission of the Village of Freeport.
+He chairs the Economic Development Committee of the Baldwin Civic Association and is a commissioner of the Landmark Preservation Commission of the Village of Freeport.

-Deeply rooted in the power of design, he believes that architecture elevates human experience in spaces where we live, work and play through a holistic environmental design approach.
-It plays a huge part in creating better communities, being resilient and just.
+Deeply rooted in the power of design, he believes that architecture elevates human experience in spaces where we live, work, and play through a holistic environmental design approach.
+It plays a huge part in creating better communities, being resilient, and just.
 Fostering these qualities is what has empowered Mr. Zambrano to create architecture that defines human experience.

 EDUCATION & ACCREDITATION